PARTS PLUS RIVERSIDE INTERNATIONAL SPEEDWAY

 16.10 Any refusal to be inspected or noncompliance with the rules set forth by RIS will result in disqualification and loss of all points and winnings for that night.

-16.11 If a protested car is found to be legal after inspection, all protest fees minus filing fee will be released to the protested team.
+16.11 If a protested car is found to be legal after inspection, all protest fees minus filing fee (See Note) will be released to the protested team.

 16.13 If a protested car is found illegal after inspection twice, driver will forfeit all points accumulated year to date.